metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Chiefs are a little shook.
 Dropping passes, losing protection, not beating defensive backs on routes.
 These Titans know how to work them.

 Mahomes is flustered too.
 His passing decision-making hasn't been solid at all.
 Thankfully, his feet hasn't failed him.

+Mario Edwards has been the most impressive defensive lineman for the Chiefs.
+Interesting.